HOW TO KEEP YOUR BUSINESS THRIVING AFTER YOU STEP AWAY

 It’s a scary thing to leave your business in the hands of other people, but the key to a successful changeover is ultimately about building trust.
 It’s about building trust that these people will continue the legacy you sought out to leave in the world.
 The time to prepare for that is not in the future but now, so that you can be assured your business is left in good hands.

-Preparing your business to transition its success well into the future means helping your team set up a game plan to handle the shifts and turn in technology, the socioeconomic climate, government regulations, and competition that may occur for your company.
+Proper business succession means preparing your business to transition its success well into the future and helping your team set up a game plan to handle the shifts and turn in technology, the socioeconomic climate, government regulations, and competition that may occur for your company.

 It’s about knowing your biggest threats and weaknesses and strategizing to minimize the risk associated with them as much as possible.
 Maybe you’re an older company struggling with the navigating social media.
 Invest in strong social media experts.
 Strategizing will also help your team determine if you need to step outside of your company to find the person best suited for the job.
 This process is more than minimizing risk, it’s about building on company strengths and capitalizing on opportunities that will help your business grow well into the future.